 The other main benefit to NS&I savings is that they're tax-free, and easy to set up.

-However traditional ISAs are also tax free, and the only limit is the annual cap (£20,000 for 2017/18).
-If you're willing to put less than that in per year most ISAs will offer competitive rates in comparison to NS&I schemes.
+However, traditional ISAs are also tax-free, and the only limit is the annual cap (£20,000 for 2017/18).
+Where you are willing to put less than that in per year most ISAs will offer competitive rates in comparison to NS&I schemes.

 ISAs and Junior ISAs are both tax-free, so long as you don't close down your account.
 However, most people have a tax allowance, which enables them to earn up to £1,000 in interest before they have to pay any tax.
 This is known as the Personal Savings Allowance.